explicitcontextualunderstanding/audiobook/audiobook-plan.md

 The Dockerfile (`docker/sesame-tts/Dockerfile`) uses the following approach:

-1.  **Base Image:** Uses `nvcr.io/nvidia/l4t-pytorch:r36.4.0-pth2.6-py3`.
+1.  **Base Image:** Uses `dustynv/pytorch:2.6-r36.4.0-cu128-24.04`.
-    *   This is the standard NVIDIA base image for JetPack 6.1+ providing PyTorch 2.6 and CUDA 12.8.
+    *   This image provides PyTorch 2.6 and CUDA 12.8, built for JetPack 6.1+ (L4T r36.4.0) on Ubuntu 24.04.
-    *   Crucially, it **does not** include `torchao` by default, which avoids dependency conflicts encountered with other base images.
+    *   It **does not** include `torchao` by default, which avoids the dependency conflicts encountered previously.
+(The official `nvcr.io/nvidia/l4t-pytorch` image for this configuration was not found at the time of writing).
 2.  **Runtime Dependencies:** Installs `moshi` and `triton` via `pip`.
 These were found to be necessary for CSM to run correctly in this environment.
 3.  **Other Dependencies:** Installs `torchaudio` (if needed), `transformers`, `torchtune`, and other Python packages required for audiobook generation using the Jetson PyPI index.
 4.  **CSM Code:** Downloads the necessary `generator.py` and `models.py` files from the SesameAILabs repository and adds them to the Python path, avoiding the need to clone the entire repository.

-This strategy aims for a clean environment by starting with a standard base and explicitly installing only the necessary dependencies, resolving previous conflicts related to pre-packaged libraries in alternative base images.
+This strategy aims for a clean environment by starting with a base containing the correct PyTorch version and explicitly installing only the necessary runtime dependencies for CSM.

 Now you can proceed with building and running the container.